honeycombio/academy-browser-instrumentation-course/README.md

     - Understand where trace context originates and is propagated
   - Activity: Trace a user click through the architecture

-- **Video: Automatic Instrumentation with Honeycomb SDKs + OpenTelemetry**
+- **Video: Automatic Instrumentation with Honeycomb Web SDKs + OpenTelemetry**
   - Objectives:
-    - Describe types of telemetry automatically collected (traces, spans, metrics, logs)
+    - Describe types of telemetry automatically collected: traces, spans, metrics, logs.
+This is SUPER brief and should center FE data in these forms, but we do have lots of content on telemetry types, so we don't need to reinvent the wheel.
     - Explain how automatic instrumentation reduces setup effort
+        - Automatic context propgation with backend spans* but they should double-check for headers!
+        - Automatic session ID* but this should also be double-checked, and can be customized!
+        - Uses OTel semantic conventions
-    - Verify whether automatic instrumentation is working correctly
+    - Verify whether automatic instrumentation is working correctly: Can we see traces in Honeycomb?
     - Emphasize the need to double-check for (and/or add) trace propagation headers and baggage for session ID
-  - Include:
+  - Included in atuomatic instrumentation and should be mentioned:
-    - Performance Metrics: Core Web Vitals
+    - Core Web Vitals instrumentation
-    - Lifecycle Events: Document load and navigation timing
+    - Document load and navigation timing instrumentation
-    - Network Requests: HTTP fetch and XMLHttpRequest calls
-    - Error Capture: Global JS errors and uncaught exceptions
+    - Error Capture instrumentation (with unpacked JS traces)
+    - Click instrumentation
-    - Context Enrichment: Browser and device attributes (e.g., user agent, screen size)
+    - Context Enrichment: Browser and device attributes (e.g., user agent, page location, browser type)
-    - Session Attribution: Automatic session ID assignment with customization options
+    - Attributes:
+        - HTTP methods, URLs, timings according to HTTP semconv
+        - Resource timings
+        - Errors
+        - Browser attributes
+        - Feature flags

 - **Video: Understanding Dependencies Between Frontend Services**
   - Objectives:
     - Reveal frontend component interactions via instrumentation and traces
     - Identify interactions and timing between frontend elements
     - Apply understanding to performance tuning and debugging
-  - Use Case: SPA/microfrontend coordination
+  - Use Case: Hey!
+I'm a FE engineer who was just told "this Browser app is yours now!" and I have no idea what the services do.
+This video demonstrates how adding automatic instrumentation then viewing the stack traces in Honeycomb helps them understand the interactions and timing of their FE services.

 - **Video: Why Can’t I See My Full Trace?**
   - Objectives: